Marcel Amont

 Marcel Amont (/fr/; born Marcel Jean-Pierre Balthazar Miramon, /fr/; 1 April 1929 – 8 March 2023) was a French singer of the 1960s and 1970s.
 Amont also recorded in Occitan and promoted Bearn culture from the 1950s.

-Amont was one of the most popular singers in France, and the most prolific of the French language, with a career lasting many years.
-He sold 300 million albums, recorded 30 albums, 79 singles 126 ep's, 11 compilations and about 1,000 songs in different languages (English, Italian, Portuguese, Chinese, German, Irish and Spanish).
+Amont was one of the most popular singer in France and the most prolific of the French language, with a career lasting many years.
+He sold 300 million albums, recorded 30 albums, 79 singles, 126 EP's, 11 compilations and about 1,000 songs in different languages (English, Italian, Portuguese, Chinese, German, Irish and Spanish).

 Amont is known for having performed songs by composers such as Georges Brassens, Léo Ferré and Georges Moustaki.
 His work was inspired by American pop and jazz in the style of Frank Sinatra, Tony Bennett and Andy Williams.
 He recorded international hits such as "Blue, bland, blond", "L'amour ça fait passer le temps", "Ballade pour l'espagnol", "Le plus beau tango du monde" and "Cathy, fais-moi danser".
 His song entitled "Un Mexicain" reached number 1 on the charts in France.